Toulik-Das/Customer-Segmentation-For-Financial-Services/README.md

 ## Problem statement
 The problem here is that Arvato company needs to know the audiences that are more likely to become a customer to work towards achieving it’s goals in marketing.
 Thus, on this project, I am aiming to predict the audiences who are most likely to become a customer.
 I will approach this problem by first pre-processing the datasets. second, I will use unsupervised learning techniques to create clusters of customer and general population, and then identify the difference.
 Finally, I will predict whether or not a person will become a customer of Arvato or not.

+## Summary:
+This challenge was provided by Arvato Financial Solutions for the Udacity Data Science Nanodegree Program for Term 2.
+This is one of the possible capstone projects.

+There were three major steps in the project:

+- Customer Segmentation Report - This analyzed demographics data for customers of a mail-order sales company in Germany, comparing it against demographics information for the general population.
+This used unsupervised learning techniques to perform customer segmentation, identifying the parts of the population that best describe the core customer base of the company.

+- Supervised Learning Model -This used the previous analysis to build a machine learning model that predicts whether or not each individual will respond to the campaign.

+- Kaggle Competition - This used the chosen model to make predictions on the campaign data as part of a Kaggle Competition and see how it measures up to the other fellow students.

 ## Results